shoutem/shoutem.github.io/_posts/1-5-4-WritingSettingsPage.md

 ## Creating React settings page

+Shoutem extensions already use React for settings pages, but we're currently working on more developer friendly way to do so.
 This part is coming soon, so stay tuned!